 When selecting an ebook, check the format (or formats) that it is available in, as some are more accessible than others.
 For example, epub, the most common ebook format, is now aligned with the DAISY standards, which set forth publishing guidelines for making ebooks accessible.
 HTML formatted ebooks also tend to be more accessible to screen readers and other assistive technology.
 The best thing that can be done with ebook selection, though, is to identify and share the ebooks early, so that students who may need alternatives can get them before class begins.

 Numerous factors go into textbook selection, but accessibility considerations are not always one of them.
 Alison May, the Director of AccessibleNU, describes some of the challenges faced by students who require alternative textbooks:

-Is this a book that is easy to get?
-Does it [come from] a publisher who’s generally easy to get in alternate formats? … And we ultimately end up having to cut up the student’s book and scan it.
-And do we actually get to check it and make sure the OCR did’t make any mistakes?
+- Is this a book that is easy to get?
+Does it come from a publisher who’s generally easy to get in alternate formats? … And we ultimately end up having to cut up the student’s book and scan it.
+And do we actually get to check it and make sure the OCR didn’t make any mistakes?
 No. We just don’t have the staff.
-And that’s that much harder to get to a distance learning student than it is a student who can swing by [our] office and pick it up.
+And that’s much harder to get to a distance learning student than it is a student who can swing by and pick it up.

 - When choosing textbooks, it’s worth investigating if alternate versions are available.
 Can a large-text version be purchased?
 Or a Braille version?
 Regardless of availability, it is again extremely helpful to provide the list of textbooks as early in the process as possible so students can locate alternatives.